Explore residential gems and take behind-the-scenes tours of architectural landmarks during the Dublin Expedition, March 4.

 10:30 a.m. to 4 p.m.

 Tour stately manors and magnificent mansions in the Bellevue historic district.
-Dubbed "Millionaire's Row" by residents, Bellevue Avenue features a wide variety of architectural styles.
-Explore the exquisite Davis House, an Italian Renaissance Revival style home inspired by the original owners' travels through Europe and designed by noted architect Charles Edward Choate.
-Guests will also enjoy a rare peek inside the stunning Lovett House, a Classical Revival home known as the "Wedding Cake House."
+Dubbed "Millionaires' Row" by residents, Bellevue Avenue features a wide variety of architectural styles.
+Enjoy a rare peek inside some of Dublin's most historic homes, including the Davis House, an Italian Renaissance Revival style home inspired by the original owners' travels through Europe and designed by noted architect Charles Edward Choate

 A trip to Dublin would not be complete without visiting the town's historic skyscraper.
 When constructed in 1912, the First National Bank was the tallest building south of Atlanta, with impressive marble floors and commanding views of downtown.
 In 2015, the Old First National Bank building underwent a major rehabilitation, receiving an Excellence in Rehabilitation Award from the Trust in 2016.
 The building is now operated by Georgia Military College.